kloudyuk/gitter/README.md

 - `-i, --interval duration` - Interval between clones (default: 2s, must be positive)
 - `-t, --timeout duration` - Git clone timeout (default: 10s, must be positive)
 - `-w, --width int` - Terminal width for display (default: 100, range: 50-300)
+- `-e, --error-history int` - Number of recent errors to display (default: 5, must be positive)
 - `-d, --demo` - Run in demo mode with simulated git operations

 **Note:** When using `--demo` flag, the URL argument becomes optional as the command will use a simulated repository.